 In general, you can get enough materials to start a basic Pagan practice of your own with about $25 to start with (and perhaps another $10-15 every two months), and some amount of time more days than not.

 Ideally, that would include some practice time (10-20 minutes other than rituals) and some reading and learning time.
 You’d also eventually want an hour or two to yourself for Esbats and Sabbats if you want to do structured rituals, but it’ll probably take you a few months to need that much time or privacy.

 No matter where you are, or how much spare time or energy you have right now, you have some things that are fairly available to you.

 - Online resources (assuming you have a ‘Net connection – but you’re reading this, so I assume you do.)

 - Books (your library may have some), or you can use online resources to help you spend what book money you have as well as possible.
 Your library certainly has related books on mythology, herbalism, your local plants and animals, and all sorts of other topics.

 - Getting out in and learning about nature – walking, gardening, observing through your window.
 Anything that helps you become more aware of the cycles around you can be helpful.

 - Basic exercises in breathing, centering, grounding, and psychic self-care are all great places to start.
-(More coming on this site in the near future about these.)
+(Check out the Doing section for more help.

 - Becoming more aware of your own habits, inclinations, and tendencies – great ways to help begin to shape yourself in a new direction.